This post may contain affiliate links, please see our privacy policy for details

 Substitutions

-Protein: instead of chicken you can use pork, beef, seafood, or even tofu.
+Protein: pork, beef, seafood, or even tofu.
 The cooking times will vary depending on the protein you use.

-Soy sauce: instead of regular soy sauce you can always use low-sodium soy sauce, tamari, or coconut aminos instead.
+Soy sauce: low-sodium soy sauce, tamari, or coconut aminos as alternatives.

 Additions

-Spices: for added spices, you can add star anise, cloves, or dried chilis.
+Spices: for added spices, add star anise, cloves, or dried chilis.

-Fish sauce: a splash of fish sauce can deepen the umami savory flavor of the chicken in adobo.
+Fish sauce: can deepen the umami savory flavor of the chicken in adobo.

-Herbs: for garnish, you can add cilantro or parsley for more freshness.
+Herbs: add cilantro or parsley for more freshness.

 How to Make Chicken Adobo

-Simmer.
 Once the chicken has reached a boil, reduce the heat to low, cover, and gently simmer for 30 minutes.
-Then flip the chicken, cover, and cook for an additional 20-30 minutes or until the sauce has thickened and the chicken is tender.
+Then flip the chicken, cover, and cook for an additional 20-30 minutes.

 Marinate overnight.
 The longer you let your chicken marinate in the adobo sauce, the more flavorful it will be.